csc-training/noppe-cli/README.md

-# noppe
+# noppe-cli
-Training material ran on top of Noppe
+Commandline interface training material ran on top of Noppe.